mvdoc/Halchenko_OHBM_DueCredit/brainhack-report.md

 coi: None

 acknow: The authors would like to thank the organizers and attendees of the 2015 OHBM Hackathon.
 This project is supported in part by a grant from the NSF (award 1429999).
+MVdOC was supported by a Dartmouth Graduate Studies Travel Grant.

 contrib: YOH and MVdOC performed the project and wrote the report.